Variational Analysis of Constrained M-Estimators: Introduction

-Without insisting on uniformity in the approximations, the lsc-LLN establishes convergence in some sense across the whole class of functions.
+Without insisting on uniform approximations, the lsc-LLN establishes convergence in some sense across the whole class of functions.
 Thus, consistency results are not hampered by model misspecification or other circumstances under which an estimator is constrained away from an actual (true) function.
 They only need to be interpreted appropriately, for example in terms of minimization of Kullback-Leibler divergence.
 It also becomes immaterial whether the estimator and the actual function are unique.
 Under misspecification in ML estimation, just to mention one case, there can easily be an uncountable number of densities that have the same Kullback-Leibler divergence to the one from which the data is generated.
 Our results still hold.

-We construct an algorithm for computing functions in (\ref{eqn:estimatorProblem}) that under moderate assumptions is guaranteed to produce an estimate in a {\it finite} number of iterations if $\epsilon^n>0$ and to converge to an estimate otherwise.
+We construct an algorithm for (\ref{eqn:estimatorProblem}) that under moderate assumptions produces an estimate in a {\it finite} number of iterations if $\epsilon^n>0$ and to converge to an estimate otherwise.
 The algorithm permits the use of a wide variety of state-of-the-art optimization subroutines.
-We demonstrate the framework in a small computational study involving ML estimation over a class of densities on $[0,1]^2$ that satisfy pointwise upper and lower bounds, have nonunique modes covering two specific points, are Lipschitz continuous, and are subject to smoothing penalties.
+We demonstrate the framework in a small study of ML estimation over densities on $[0,1]^2$ that satisfy pointwise upper and lower bounds, have nonunique modes covering two specific points, are Lipschitz continuous, and are subject to smoothing penalties.

 In our framework, conditions for existence and consistency of estimators essentially reduce to checking that the class of functions $F^n$ is closed under the aw-distance.
 It is well known that the class of concave densities is closed in this sense.
-We establish for the first time that many other natural classes of functions are also closed in the aw-distance.
-Specifically, we show this for classes defined by convexity, log-concavity, monotonicity, s-concavity, monotone transformations, Lipschitz continuity, pointwise upper and lower bounds, location of modes, height at modes, location of level-sets, values of moments, size of subgradients, approximate evaluation of integrals, splines, multivariate total positivity of order two, and {\it any combination} of the above, possibly under some minor technical conditions.
+We establish that many other natural classes of functions are also closed in the aw-distance.
+Specifically, we show this for classes defined by convexity, log-concavity, monotonicity, s-concavity, monotone transformations, Lipschitz continuity, pointwise upper and lower bounds, location of modes, height at modes, location of level-sets, values of moments, size of subgradients, splines, multivariate total positivity of order two, and {\it any combination} of the above, possibly under additional assumptions.
 To the best of our knowledge, no prior study has established existence and consistency of $M$-estimators for such a variety of constraints.